 The Seelites are supposed to be 100% waterproof.
-Seelite claims to disassemble the seals and submerses all their lights before they ship them out.
+Seelite claims to disassemble the seals and submerges all their lights before they ship them out.
 I can see where there is extra sealant around some of the gasket edges to back up this claim.
-I’ve read where people have sank there bow fishing boats, only to came back a few hours later to retrieve the boat and the lights are still running on the bottom.
+I’ve read where people have sunk there bow fishing boats, only to come back a few hours later to retrieve the boat and the lights are still running on the bottom.
 The eBay lights have a simple gasket and water does get into them because when I replaced the driver on the light that quit, I noticed moisture in the driver housing.

 I took a few before and after pictures to compare the lights.
 All pictures are with the same camera and the same setting with the flash turned off.
-With the eBay lights in the picture below you can just barley make out the white on the seats of my riding boat in the distance past the front of my truck.
+With the eBay lights in the picture below you can just barely make out the white on the seats of my riding boat in the distance past the front of my truck.

 Some things got moved around a little by the time the Seelites had come in but my gigging boat hadn’t moved.
 With the just the 2 Seelites you can see the boat hooked behind my truck which is just a little farther back then where my boat was parked with the eBay lights.

 Notice in the pictures of the tongue you can see to the sides.
 The eBay lights (2nd Picture) had ADDITIONAL 35watt lights on each side to help illuminate out to the sides.
 The Seelites (1st picture) only had the two 50Ws on the front.
 There wasn’t a big difference in light output to the sides at all.